-Your authorized Braxton Creek RV dealer has performed a PDI (predelivery inspection) on your camper.
-Your dealer is authorized to sell Braxton Creek RV products, they are also there to supply parts, optional equipment, and provide service repairs, warranty or otherwise as needed.
+Your authorized BRAXTON CREEK RV dealer has performed a PDI (predelivery inspection) on your recreational vehicle.
+Since your dealer is authorized to sell BRAXTON CREEK RV products, they are also there to supply parts, optional equipment, and provide service repairs, warranty or otherwise as needed.

-The first point of contact for warranty repairs will be your selling Braxton Creek RV dealer.
-Other dealers can be used; however, prior approval is required.
+First point of contact for warranty repairs will be your selling BRAXTON CREEK RV dealer.
+Other dealers can be used, however, prior approval is required.